Morse-Code-over-IP/moip/README.md

 the original CWCom server and the MorseKOB server.
 Both servers are compatible using a relay server written by Bob Denny ([source code](https://github.com/8cH9azbsFifZ/moip-relay-server/tree/master)).

-## CWCom Clients
-The clients will connect to one of the servers using the CWCom protocol.
-A list of clients is given below.

-# What is IRMC?
-IRMC stands for Internet Relay Morse Code.
-It implements the as adopted by [MorseKOB](http://kob.sdf.org/morsekob/docs/history.pdf).
-You can try out the software in a [browser](http://kob.sdf.org/morsekob/morsekob30/index.htm) using Java.

 # How to use?

 ## Client Software
+The clients will connect to one of the servers using the CWCom protocol.

 | Architecture  | Name  	| License | Comment |
 | :------------ |:------------ 	| :-----  | :------ |